 Oakgrove instills in students a sense of community through understanding.
 Participants create an educational environment that is free of judgment, helping students concentrate on their education and improve themselves.
 A greater sense of understanding and tolerance enables students to work more efficiently and proactively to improve the school and surrounding areas through discourse and volunteer projects.

 The Oakgrove retreat is organized and conducted by a Council of students.
 These students are selected each semester by the outgoing Council.
 This unique approach is an integral part of Oakgrove’s model of sustainability.
 Today, as a program of the Wildwoods Foundation, the Council and Alumni leadership have developed a manual and training process for the Oakgrove program.
 In 2013, Wildwoods launched Oakgrove on two new schools: John Marshall High School in Los Feliz and the Miguel Contreras Learning Complex in downtown Los Angeles.

-Dale Stuck, a teacher at Venice High School, started Oakgrove in 1972 in response to the Watts riots.
-Oakgrove’s original purpose was to aid race relations on campus and lingering tensions following the Watts Riots.
+Dale Stuck, a teacher at Venice High School, started Oakgrove in 1972 to address race relations on campus and lingering tensions following the Watts Riots.
 When Dale retired, he passed Oakgrove on to David “Gardner” Graber.
 From David Graber, it was passed to Mark Cohen, then Naomi Sugimoto, and Sam Siegel.
-In 2008, while Sam Siegel was running Oakgrove, LAUSD was forced to stop endorsing non-academic overnight trips.
-This, unfortunately, led to the risk management office dropping Oakgrove’s coverage.
+In 2007, the Los Angeles Unified School District changed it’s policy regarding liability coverage for off-campus overnight activities.
+This, unfortunately, led to the risk management office denying coverage for Oakgrove retreats.

-Through all its recent changes, Oakgrove has remained strong and stayed true to Dale Stuck’s original fundamentals due to the loyal camper and alumni involvement, and his wonderful creation has transcended his life.
+Through all the changes and growth, Oakgrove has remained strong and stayed true to Dale Stuck’s original fundamentals due to the loyal camper and alumni involvement, and his wonderful creation has transcended his life.